logsdon-lab/Snakemake-NucFlag/README.md

     * `--eqx --cs -ax map-hifi`

 ##### By Sample
-The following optional are optional per sample:
+The following parameters are optional per sample:
 ```yaml
 samples: [
     {